pashky/restclient.el/README.md

 - Comment lines `#` act as end of enitity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now, but may use more unique separator in future.
 - I'm not sure if it handles different encodings, I suspect it won't play well with anything non-ascii.
 I'm yet to figure it out.

+# License

+Public domain, do whatever you want (apart from json-reformat.el thing, which is not mine)

+# Author

+Pavel Kurnosov <pashky@gmail.com>